ShaddyDC/shaddydc.github.io/shaddy.dev/content/notes/sorting-socks.md

 An annoying part of the chore is matching the pairs of socks back together after the drying.
 There are at least three very different ways of dealing with it.

-It should be noted that this advice is harder to apply in a single household than when you're sorting socks for 10 people.
+It should be noted that this advice is easier to apply in a single household than when you're sorting socks for 10 people.
 Or maybe not -- some of this would make your life much easier if you can get everybody to agree on what socks to wear.